un1tyNL/Device_DEV/README.md

 2. Navigate to the test files in the VS Code explorer.
 3. Run and manage tests using the Test Explorer in VS Code.

-## Conclusion

-Device_DEV is an ideal platform for developers in the field of embedded C programming.
-It offers essential tools and a flexible environment for the efficient development and thorough testing of libraries and modules.
-The project supports cross-platform development and provides options for using either Qt or VS Code as the development environment.